-After the decision is made to implement a new software product in an organizational structure, or for an individual end-user, we must make sure that the implementation is a smooth and structured process and that all key users are getting involved, to minimize the risk of rejection.
+After the decision is made to implement a new software product, we must make sure that the software implementation processes is a smooth and structured process and that all key users are getting involved, to minimize the risk of rejection.

-Below we outline the main steps of farmerswife software implementation.
+Below we outline the main software implementation steps of farmerswife.
 These steps can be completed in different ways according to the desired method:

-- Parallel - the new software is implemented parallel to an existing system and will be replacing the existing system at a certain point.
+Parallel - the new resource scheduler software is implemented parallel to an existing system and will be replacing the existing system at a certain point.

 1. Preparation and Planning

-Good preparation is very important for the successful implementation of a new business software.
+Good software implementation planning is very important for the successful implementation of a new business software.
 Goals should be determined along with the objectives the new systems needs to fulfil.
 Our team of experienced Product Specialists will guide you in this initial step.

 2. Knowledge Transfer